Highlights of Vietnam - 9 Days

 Set out for the emerald green waters of Ha Long Bay this morning.
 Board a "junk" boat when you arrive around noon and settle into your cabin.
 You'll enjoy a lunch of fresh, local seafood on your cruise to neighboring Bai Tu Long Bay.
 On the way, stop for a swim and visit a cave amid the towering limestone karsts jutting out of the water.
 Later, relax on a secluded island beach, or explore the bay by kayak.
 In the evening watch the sunset over the stunning landscape as you eat dinner.
 You'll spend the night on the boat.

-Day 6: Bai Tu Long Bay
+Day 6: Cruise Bai Tu Long Bay, Transfer to Hanoi

 Spend the morning exploring Bai Tu Long Bay.
 It's far less crowded than Ha Long Bay but features equally dramatic limestone karsts.
 After an early breakfast, the locals will take you on a rowboat tour of the bay.
 Go for a swim in the lovely green waters before lunch back on the junk.
-You'll return to the harbor in the early afternoon, and drive back to Hanoi for the night.
+You'll return to the harbor in the early afternoon, and transfer back to Hanoi for the night.

 Day 7: Fly to Ho Chi Minh City